 Computer-aided design (CAD) used to generate 3D proposed implant has a major impact on success of cranio-maxillofacial (CMF) surgery, significantly improving efficiency, accuracy, creativity, and reproducibility.

-- Design based on analysis of 3D imaging data.
+Design based on analysis of 3D imaging data.
 These image-based segmentation methods can be applied on radiological image data from computed tomography (CT), positron emission tomography (PET/CT) or magnet resonance imaging (MRI) scans.

-Modeling the Sphenoidal Bone (os sphenoidal)
+Modeling the Sphenoid Bone (os sphenoidal)

-Modeling the Zygomatic Bone (Left)
+Modeling the Zygomatic Bone

-2. Rapid prototyping
+3. Rapid prototyping

-- In the first step the implant is fabricated by plastic.
+In the first step the implant is fabricated by plastic.
 This plastic model is assembled with stereolithigraphic model of damaged area.
 This helps to understand whether the implant is fitting well or additional modification are required for subsequent intraoperative use.

-- If the plastic model of the implant fits well to the receptive bone model then, a titanium implant is printed
+If the plastic model of the implant fits well to the receptive bone model then, a titanium implant is printed